 Avoid hard or tough treats

 Avoid giving your puppy hard or tough treats, especially during the teething phase.
 These treats can be too harsh on their sensitive gums and may cause more discomfort.
-As a general rule, if the is too hard for you to squash between your fingers, it's probably too hard for your puppy to chew on during teething.
+As a general rule, if the treat is too hard for you to squash between your fingers, it's probably too hard for your puppy to chew on during teething.

 Consider frozen treats for soothing pain